Istaravhshan

 Travel to Istaravshan

-Istaravshan’s main bus stand is on Lenin street at the outskirts of the town and the place to be if you head towards Khujand or Dushanbe.
-The intercity minibusses stop here, as do the numerous local minibusses that whistle and down to the bazaar.
+Istaravshan’s main bus stand is on Lenin street at the outskirts of the town and it is the place to be if you head towards Khujand or Dushanbe.
+The intercity minibusses stop here, as do the numerous local minibuses.

 Around Istaravshan